willfaught/paige/README.md

 The `paige/image` shortcode provides a figure with a centered image and an optional, centered caption.

-These are the positions of the named parameters:
+These are the the named parameters with positions:

 ```
 {{< paige/image